Skip to main contentScroll Top

 The tour of the 5 temples

-As the name explicitly suggests, this tour involves visiting 5 different temples located along the Mae River Klong, with a 15-minute stop at each of them.
+As its name explicitly indicates, this tour involves visiting 5 different temples located along the Mae Klong River, with a 15-minute stop at each one.
 Generally, these 5 temples are as follows:

 • Wat Pummarin Kudeethong